 Physical, Personal and Social Learning

-The eleven level structure reflects the use of eleven levels as a key feature of the design of the domains drawn from the F–10 Australian Curriculum (English, Mathematics, Science and History).
+The eleven level structure reflects the use of eleven levels as a key feature of the design of the F–10 Australian Curriculum.
 While this marks a change from the previous six level structure of the VELS, this change should not be interpreted as a move back to a more fixed, less personalised set of teaching and learning principles.
 In fact, the intent of the change is to strengthen the use of curriculum design as a tool for personalised learning.

 |Nominal school level||VELS Level||AusVELS Level|

 |N/A||Towards Level 1 of the VELS

 Stages A to D (Students with Disabilities)

 *‘Toward Foundation' material that is VELS-derived retains its nomenclature of 'stages'.

 While the VELS encouraged flexibility across two levels, the AusVELS structure encourages teachers to go further and use the curriculum to appropriately target the learning level of each individual student in a class.
 This reflects the considerable body of research that shows that in any typical mixed ability class, students will demonstrate a range of abilities that spans approximately five school levels.
 The design of the curriculum as an eleven-point continuum of learning is intended to encourage schools and teachers to use the full continuum to more effectively monitor and provide feedback to students on their learning.